 Removing Polyurethane Caulk from Concrete, Metal, or Other Surfaces

-Once applied, PU sealant bonds firmly to the surfaces like metal, concrete, bricks, wood, exterior gutters, and even radon mitigation systems to avoid radon leakage.
+Once applied, PU sealant bonds firmly to the surfaces like metal, concrete, bricks, wood, exterior gutters, countertops, tiles, and even radon mitigation systems to avoid radon leakage.

 Also, when dried completely, it feels like a rubbery substance that has a paintable texture.

-Removing the dried polyurethane caulking from the surfaces can be difficult and most likely you will require to apply good old elbow grease to do the trick.
+Removing the dried polyurethane caulking from the surfaces can be difficult, and most likely, you will need to apply good old elbow grease to do the trick.

 Below are a few products and steps to follow.
-These can hopefully increase the chances of getting success when it comes to stripping polyurethane caulking.
+These can hopefully increase the chances of getting success when it comes to stripping polyurethane caulking, no matter what variety it is.

 Step 1 – Dampen and use a chemical remover